chaoshi/deckofcards/README.md

 This game is a simplified version of WAR, instead of doing the war rules, same value cards are discarded

 ### JSDOC
+To see functions implemented for Deck, Card, Player and Pile Classes, please see JSDOC link below.
 [JSDOC link](https://chaoshi.github.io/deckofcards/module.exports.html)

 ## License